The new Whistleblowers Protection Act finally introduced in Poland

 What forms of whistleblower reports are allowed?

-How should telephone reports of whistleblowers be archived?
+How should reports be archived?

 How long should whistleblower reports be kept?